knewplay/oop-fundamentals/oop_fundamentals.md

     END function
 END class
 ```

-> Note: This is pseudocode.
-Different programming languages have different ways to specify whether a function is public or private.
-In this example, we indicate whether a function is public or private directly in front of the function definition.

 In this example, the Monster class has a constructor to initialize its attributes (`name`, `health`, and `energy`).
 It also has public methods `talk()` and `attack()` that allow the monster to speak and attack.
 The private methods `calculate_damage()` and `regenerate_energy()` manage internal calculations and energy regeneration, and are not accessible from outside the class.
 This demonstrates the concept of abstraction by exposing only the necessary details to other parts of the program while keeping the internal workings hidden.